hideyukiinada/od/README.md

 4. Convert the image and location data into a file format that your ML software can process

 ### Step 3.1.
 Obtain images with objects that you want to detect
-I used my iPhone and recorded a video of my dogs Aimee and Pink for about 4 minutes 40 seconds.
+I used my iPhone and recorded a video of my dogs Aimée and Pink for about 4 minutes 40 seconds.
 I exported jpeg images from the MOV file with 3 frames/second.
 I got 839 jpeg images with the below command:

 ```
 ffmpeg -i IMG_6204.MOV -vf fps=3 ../frames/aimee_pink_%05d.jpg